pulumi/pulumi-hugo/themes/default/content/blog/redis-cloud-provider/index.md

 ## Architecture

+One of the most common scenarios for using Redis Enterprise Cloud is to run a workload in a hyperscaler (like AWS or Google Cloud), and then to establish a low-latency connection between your workload and your managed Redis cluster via network peering.
+In this post, you'll create an architecture for a sample AWS workload.
 The architecture you'll build will include:

 * A Redis Enterprise Cloud database cluster.
 * An AWS VPC across 3 Availability Zones, with public and private subnets.